Skip to main content

 Project description

 Based on the Tolles-Lawson (T-L) aeromagnetic compensation model, this tool compensates for the aircraft's own magnetic interference in aeromagnetic survey data.
-Future enhancements may include magnetic vector compensation, nonlinear methods, neural network approaches, etc. This tool is designed using the inversion of control concept (thanks to @yanang007) and supports the extension of additional magnetic interference components.
+Future enhancements may include magnetic vector compensation, nonlinear methods, neural network approaches, etc. This tool is designed using the inversion of control concept and supports the extension of additional magnetic interference components.

 Getting started